YehudaRosenberg/gql-app/README.md

 * **Hardened API Endpoints:** Ensuring all data-modifying operations and sensitive queries require appropriate authentication and authorization.
 * **GraphQL Specific Defenses:** Query depth and alias limiting middleware.

+\* Although some security tools flag it as a security issue, the introspection is enabled by design as it does not expose any internal API or sensitive data and in the same time improves significantly the user experience to understand all the available APIs.

 This project aims to show *how* these pieces fit together in a functional API.

+## Reporting Vulnerabilites
+Did you find any vulnerability in this project?
+I would be more than happy to know about it!
+Please send me your findings via the Private vulnerability reporting.
+To do so, please see the `SECURITY.md` file.

 ## Running Locally: Step-by-Step Guide